kalviumcommunity/S54_JyotiranjanSahoo_Capstone_Vizify/README.md

 ### Deployment

-- **Server Deployment (Vercel)**: The backend server is deployed on Vercel, providing a scalable and reliable hosting environment.
+- **Server Deployment (Render)**: The backend server is deployed on Render, providing a scalable and reliable hosting environment.
 Render offers simple deployment workflows, automatic scaling, and built-in SSL certificates for secure communication.

 - **Frontend Deployment (Netlify)**: The frontend of Vizify is deployed on Netlify, offering a seamless and efficient hosting solution for static assets.
 Netlify's CDN ensures fast loading times and global availability of the application.